 Based on the outcome of the second phase of the offline discussion and the online discussion after, the rapporteur proposes the reply below for this question:

 RAN2 R4: According to the current RRC specification, periodicities and/or TX power and/or block indexes (provided by ssb-PositionsInBurst in SIB1 or in ServingCellConfigCommon) and/or QCL sources of NCD-SSB may either be same or different from those of CD-SSB, if both NCD-SSB and CD-SSB are transmitted on the serving cell.
-RAN2 thinks that those parameters should be configured differently only when it is really needed, e.g., periodicity, to avoid further consideration required to investigate the impact on signalling and procedures.
+RAN2 thinks that those parameters should only be configured differently when needed, except periodicity, to avoid further consideration required to investigate the impact on signalling and procedures.
+The periodicities of NCD-SSB are up to network configuration and shall be not less than periodicity of CD-SSB.

 Q4 Please update the text directly in the draft reply above using the change marks.
 You can use the “Comments” column in the table below to justify/motivate the changes you have proposed or provide comments to the feedback/text proposals provided by other companies.